Considering that there are currently far more Android mobile devices on the market than any other operating...

 Let us discuss the Best 12 tools for Android app development in this article.

 Google's official IDE (Integrated Development Environment) for Android development is Android Studio.
-It can be used to build Android apps on Windows, Linux, Mac OS X. Java, C/C++, and Kotlin; these are some of the programming languages available for Android development and are supported by Android Studio.
+It can be used to build Android apps on Windows, Linux, and Mac OS X. Java, C/C++, and Kotlin; are some of the programming languages available for Android development and are supported by Android Studio.

 The Android SDK (Software Development Kit) and some extra development tools like AVD Manager and Android Debug Bridge are included in Android Studio.
-Also, it has other features like a visual layout editor, an APK (Android Package) analyzer, an Android device emulator, and real-time performance profiling tools, etc.
+Also, it has other features like a visual layout editor, an APK (Android Package) analyzer, an Android device emulator, real-time performance profiling tools, etc.